 The Bang & Olufsen Beosound Stage comes in a variety of different colors: natural/black, bronze-tone/warm taupe, anthracite (which is a limited edition color), and smoked oak/gray.
 We tested the natural/black model, but we expect the other variants to perform similarly.

 If you come across a different variant, let us know in the discussion section below so that we can update our review.

-The Bose Soundbar 700 is a better 3.0 setup than the Bang & Olufsen Beosound Stage.
-The Bose has a better build quality, its sound profile is more neutral, and it offers a room correction feature.
-However, the Bang & Olufsen supports Dolby Atmos, it has a graphic EQ, and it has a full array of physical inputs.
+The Bose Smart Soundbar 700 is a better soundbar than the Bang & Olufsen Beosound Stage.
+The Bose has a more balanced sound profile, and it offers a room correction feature that automatically adjusts the sound profile to the acoustics of the room.
+However, the Bang & Olufsen supports Dolby Atmos, has a graphic EQ, and has a wider array of inputs.
 It also has outstanding wireless playback options.

-The Sonos Beam and the Bang & Olufsen Beosound Stage are two high-end 3.0 setups with somewhat different strengths.
+The Bang & Olufsen Beosound Stage is a slightly better soundbar than the Sonos Beam.
 The Bang & Olufsen can produce more bass, it supports Dolby Atmos, and it has a graphic EQ with presets.
 It also offers more connectivity options and supports more audio formats.
-The Sonos has a more neutral sound profile and it has a room correction feature.
+However, the Sonos has a more neutral sound profile, and it has a room correction feature.
 Some users may especially prefer its small size, which can be upgraded later down the line with a separate subwoofer or satellites.